OfficeDev/TrainingContent/O3651/O3651-5 Getting started with Office 365 APIs/Lab.md

         public DateTimeOffset?
 End { get; set; }
     }
     ````
-  1. Right-click the **Controllers** folder and select **Add/Controller**.
+  1. In the solution explorer, right-click the **Controllers** folder and select **Add/Controller**.
     1. In the **Add Scaffold** dialog, select **MVC 5 Controller - Empty** and click **Add**.
     1. In the **Add Controller** dialog, give the controller the name **CalendarController** and click **Add**.
   1. Add the following `using` statements after the existing `using` statements in the **CalendarController.cs** file:

     ````c#
-	using System.ComponentModel;
-	using System.ComponentModel.DataAnnotations;
+	using Exercise.Utils;
 	using Microsoft.IdentityModel.Clients.ActiveDirectory;
 	using System.Security.Claims;
 	using System.Threading.Tasks;
-    using Exercise2.Utils;
-    using Exercise2.Models;
-    using System.Net.Http;
+	using Exercise.Models;
 	using System.Net.Http.Headers;
-    using Newtonsoft.Json.Linq;
+	using Microsoft.Graph;
     ````

   1. Decorate the controller to only allow authenticated users to execute it by adding the `[Authorize]` attribute on the line immediately before the controller declaration:

     ````c#
-    namespace Exercise2.Controllers {
+    namespace Exercise.Controllers {
       [Authorize]
       public class CalendarController : Controller {}
     }